structr/structr-deploy-action/README.md

  - `structr-version`: The version of Structr to start.
 Defaults to "4.2.0"
  - `neo4j-version`: The version of Neo4j to use.
 Defaults to "4.4"
  - `structr-webapp-path`: The absolute path to the folder containing the Structr webapp.
 Defaults to "${{ github.workspace }}/webapp"
+ - `structr-license`: A valid Structr license key.
+Best passed from a secret in Github,

 ## Used context variables
 - `${{ github.workspace }}`
 - `${{ github.action_path }}`

-If you have a valid Structr license key, you can enter it as a secret into the repositories secrets.
-- `${{ secrets.STRUCTR_LICENSE }}`

 ## Example configuration:
 ```